damianhakert/damianhakert.github.io/source/posts/2016-12-22-gitlab-8-15-released.html.md

 production, in under Y minutes.
 Before, setting up a place for your repositories, setting up a CI service and making that auto deploy to dynamic environments and deploying all of this on a container scheduler would take weeks.

 For many people, December is a month of celebration and gift giving.
-This month, GitLab was so lucky to receive so many great contributions that a single MVP wouldn't suffice.
-This month, we have four (4!!)
-MVPs, as their contributions were so large, we felt it would be unfair to not mention them.
+This month, GitLab was again so lucky to receive many great contributions.

-Our first MVP is [Warren Postma](https://gitlab.com/warren.postma) for his contributions on the issue trackers, and the [community forum](https://forum.gitlab.com/users/warren.postma/activity) and [generally being a great advocate of the product and the company](https://gitlab.com/warren.postma/gitlab-ce/wikis/home).
+The MVP of this month is Michael Munch for bringing beautifully-typeset math to GitLab.
+Michael worked over a period of 6 months in a merge request with more than a hundred comments to bring this to GitLab.

-Next, we want to thank Michael Munch for bring beautifully-typeset math to GitLab (Michael worked over a period of six months on this!).
+We'd also like to thank [Warren Postma](https://gitlab.com/warren.postma) for his contributions on the issue trackers, and the [community forum](https://forum.gitlab.com/users/warren.postma/activity) and [generally being a great advocate of the product and the company](https://gitlab.com/warren.postma/gitlab-ce/wikis/home).
 And lastly, we want to thank Elan Ruusamäe and Dirk Hörner for their contributions in technical design and implementation that have given super powers to Git Hooks.